 - 1. A written staff report should be prepared and submitted to agenda review in accordance with the agenda review procedure. - 2.
-An oral report does not require a written report; however, language describing the substance of the oral report must be submitted to the City Clerk for inclusion on the agenda. - 3.
+Outside agencies/presenters providing an oral report should submit a written report; however, language describing the substance of the oral report must be submitted to the City Clerk for inclusion on the agenda. - 3.
 "Continued" items do not require a new report if there are NO changes other than the agenda date.
 If there is any other change, a new report must be submitted meeting all applicable requirements.